 So the king naturally hired 48 wigmakers.
 Louis wasn't shy about piling on the hair - any of the wigs added several inches to the king's height.
 But even though the wigs covered up Louis's baldness, they couldn't hide the rumor that the king had syphilis.

 During an era when long hair was a status symbol, syphilis was more than just an incurable STD - it was also a social disaster.
-Diarist Samuel Pepys summed up that attitude when he learned that his brother had syphilis: "If [my brother] lives," Pepys wrote in his diary in the 1660s, "he will not be able to show his head - which will be a very great shame to me."
+Diarist Samuel Pepys summed up that attitude when he learned that his brother had syphilis: "If [my brother] lives," Pepys wrote in his diary, "he will not be able to show his head - which will be a very great shame to me."